blugnu/unilog/README.md

 `unilog` does not implement an actual logger.
 It provides a delegate that routes logging calls via an _adapter_ to a logger configured by an application.
 A consuming project will configure whatever logger it wishes and then wrap that with the appropriate _adapter_ so that it may be injected into any modules or packages that support a `unilog.Logger`.

 An adapter is provided for the standard library `log` package.
-This can be initialised using `unitlog.StdLog()`.
+This may be initialised using `unitlog.StdLog()`.

 A `Nul` adapter is also provided.
 This produces no log output what-so-ever ("logging to NUL").